digiampietro/FRG9600-SmallKnob-v2/README.md

 # YAESU FRG-9600 Knob

-This OpenSCAD source file is to generate a model for the knob of the UHF/VHF radio receiver YAESU FRG-9600; in the '80s it was one of the best receivers in his category and still today it remains a good receiver (unfortunately there is much less to listen today than in the '80s).
+This OpenSCAD source file generates a model of the knob for the YAESU FRG-9600 UHF/VHF radio receiver.
+In the ’80s, it was one of the best receivers in its category, and it still remains a good receiver today (although, unfortunately, there is much less to listen to now than there was in the ’80s).

-The knob model is quite similar, but not identical, to the orginal as you can see on the following photo:
+The knob model is quite similar, but not identical, to the original, as you can see in the following photo:

 ![Original and 3D printed knobs](img/FRG9600-SmallKnob-v2-printed.jpg "Original and 3D printed knobs")